Association Bordelaise des Utilisateurs de Logiciels libres

 encourages the production of final goods that benefit to citizens and

-thus to the society at large
+thus to the society at large.
+On the opposite, the monopolization

 of upstream concepts disadvantages the production of such goods,